The Lawrence Berkeley National Laboratory Library is pleased to provide electronic journal access that is in parity with the UCB campus.

 Search for Magazine/Newspaper articles

-Ask an LBNL reference librarian for assistance by visiting the Reading Lounge or submitting a Help Request.
+Keep in mind that you may need the lab’s VPN (Virtual Privat Network) to be active on you computer in order to access journal articles, even if you are on-site using your lab computer.
+See below.
+Ask an LBNL reference librarian for assistance by submitting a Help Request.
 If you do not have a LBNL email address, please send your request to email@example.com.

 More information about finding electronic and paper journal articles.